Completed a Bachelor of Aviation (Management)/Bachelor of Commerce and received a New Colombo Plan Scholarship during his studies.

 After one semester in Beijing, he had finished his degree and moved to Hong Kong supported by the scholarship.
 Here he spent six months as a finance intern in QBE Insurance’s Hong Kong office working on a range of finance-related projects and gaining first-hand international business experience.
 ‘QBE is a big supporter of the New Colombo Plan and has taken on a number of interns who benefit from exposure to the real world of business,’ Daniel says.

 During his time at Swinburne Daniel became a member of the Golden Key International Honour Society, a non-profit organisation that recognises academic achievement among university and college students in the top 15 per cent of their course.
 Daniel was with Golden Key for two years, serving as the Swinburne president in the second year.
-‘I received some fantastic advice over coffee from Graham Goldsmith, currently Chancellor, during my time as Golden Key President.’
+‘I received some fantastic advice from Graham Goldsmith, who was Chancellor during my time as Golden Key President over coffee.’

 Helping his peers